Bring Stripe’s payment infrastructure into your app

 Elements Stripe card input Renders secure card fields (number, expiry, CVC) inside WeWeb without handling card data directly.

-Workflows Create Payment Intent Calls Stripe (via the plugin) to create a Payment Intent and returns a client secret to use with the payment form.
+Workflows Create Payment Intent Calls Stripe to create a Payment Intent and returns a client secret to use with the payment form.

 Workflows Retrieve Payment Intent Retrieves the status and details of an existing Payment Intent using its client secret or ID.